ktreadway/mcis6273_f17_datamining/README.md

 # MCIS6272 Fall 2017 | Data Mining

-This repository will be the content  repository for this course.
+This is the content  repository for this course.

 * please start [with the **syllabus**](./syllabus/syllabus.md) to find out the content and flow of the course